Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 Buy the Diva Cup

-If there is only one cup that you’ll find in stores, it’s the Diva Cup.
-It’s because it’s the most popular menstrual cup in the world, and the name “Diva Cup” is almost synonymous with “menstrual cup.”
+If there is only one cup that you’ll find in stores, it’s this one.
+It’s because it’s the most popular menstrual cup in the world, and the name is almost synonymous with “menstrual cup.”
 It’s the same as how we call all tissue, “Kleenex.”

-You can also get the Diva Cup online through Amazon.
+You can also get it online through Amazon.
 Prices are often cheaper than in stores, so be sure to do some comparison shopping:

 For our full reviews of these popular menstrual cup brands, you’ll want to check this out:

-If you’re new to menstrual cups are looking for your first menstrual cup, you may wonder whether the Diva Cup or the Super jennie will be better for you.
+If you’re new to menstrual cups are looking for your first menstrual cup, you may wonder which sanitary cup is best for you?

 It’s an easy answer!
 Although the Super Jennie is an excellent menstrual cup, it’s very soft and most people find them a bit harder to insert than a firmer cup.